ReachableCEO/LLMPrompts/ChatGPT/General-Instructions/ShellScript.md

 1. Add a copyright header for ReachableCEO Enterprises 2025

-2. Add a license header for AGPL v3.0 only.
+2. Add a full license header for AGPL v3.0 only.

 3. Do not use the canvas or the chat for output.
 Do not explain the code in the chat, output it to a file for download.
 Explain the code in comments alongside the code in the file itself.